djfdyuruiry/cnc-td-nco-mod/README.md

 ## Problems

-- Can't build engineer in mission 1 regardless of rules

 ## Problem Archive

+- Can't build engineer in mission 1 regardless of rules (STRUTF parsing was wrong - fixed, also E6 is code for engineer even though E7 is the reference in code)
 - DLL crashes second time a scenario is loaded from main menu (needed to close log file handle before DLL exit)

 - ~Trying to set max speed but does not seem to work?~ (max value is 255 for that field - added validation logic)